adventuregamestudio/ags-manual-source/UpgradeTo40.md

 AGS version 4.0 is a big change to AGS.
 The editor and the engine look like you remember from 3.6 versions, but it comes with many changes so it is advised to read this section carefully.

 For the past two decades, AGS maintained strong backward compatibility.
 However, with 4.0, compatibility with versions earlier than 3.6 has been intentionally dropped.
 This has allowed long-requested features to be implemented.
 See [Obsolete Script API](ObsoleteScriptAPI) for more details.

-Additionally, 16-bit games are no longer supported, at game creation time you can select 32-bit or 8-bit (with palettes) games.
+Also note that 16-bit games are no longer supported.
+When creating a new game, you can select either 32-bit or 8-bit (palette-based) games.

 ### New Visual Effects